Video shows suspect open fire in deadly Northeast Baltimore shooting

 BALTIMORE — Police are asking for the public's help in identifying a suspect in a deadly Northeast Baltimore shooting.

-The incident occurred around 8:30 a.m. on April 16, when officers on patrol responded to the Harford Road corridor for reports of gunfire.
+The incident occurred around 8:30 a.m. on April 16.
+That's when officers on patrol in the area were sent to the Harford Road corridor to investigate reports of gunfire.

 They found a 31-year-old man suffering from gunshot wounds to his leg and arm in the 2900 block of Chesley Avenue, according to authorities.

-Baltimore Police have released video of the person in question, showing the suspect getting out of a red car and chasing the victim down behind a home, before shooting him multiple times.
+Baltimore Police have released a video of the suspected shooter.
+It shows the suspect getting out of a red car and chasing the victim down behind a building before shooting him multiple times.

-The suspect was dressed in all black with gloves and a mask on.
+The suspect was dressed in all black with gloves and was wearing a mask.

 Anyone with information is urged to contact Baltimore Police Department Homicide detectives at 410-396-2100.